gpoore/codebraid-preview-vscode/README.md

   then click the "Codebraid" button in the status bar (bottom right) or use the "Run code with Codebraid" command (`Ctrl+Shift+P`, then type command).

-  Note that the document will take longer to build when using Codebraid, and the preview will not automatically refresh when you make changes, like it does when you are just using Pandoc.
-An upcoming version of Codebraid is expected to allow automatic refresh with performance nearly the same as using Pandoc by itself.
+  When you first load a document that uses Codebraid, any cached code output will automatically be loaded and displayed in the document.
+The preview will automatically refresh when you make changes to the document outside of executed code.
+However, code never runs automatically.
+Code execution requires clicking the "Codebraid" button or using the "Run code with Codebraid" command.

 ## Requirements